 After receiving a PhD in 1997 from York University in Toronto, I taught in the department of sociology at Queen’s University (Kingston, Ontario, Canada) from 2003 to my retirement in 2023.
 What I love most about my work is the ongoing

 learning that is required not only in teaching, but also very dynamically in writing and research.

-In my career, I have moved through a few areas of specialization.
-Starting out with the Sociology of Education, I then developed an avid interest in Critical Whiteness Studies where I remained for many years.
-In 2011, I shifted to Romani Studies, a focus that continues today.
-The undergraduate courses I teach are Social Problems, Applied Sociology, Race and Racialization, and the Sociology of Health.
-In the past, I taught Qualitative Research Methods, and a few other courses, too.
+In my career, I have taken up a few areas of specialization.
+Starting out with the sociology of education and the issue of school choice, I then developed an avid interest in critical whiteness studies where I remained for many years.
+In 2011, I shifted to Romani Studies, an area in which I combined my academic and community work.
+Other interests that I publish on are activism, inequality, and racism.

-My approach to research is qualitative and increasingly, community-engaged.
-This means that I spend a good deal of time listening carefully to people’s experiences, recording interviews, making observations, and just hanging out at all kinds of places like community centres, homes, meetings, even music performances.
-For me it comes down to building human relationships.
-That's the nitty-gritty of it.
+My approach to research has been qualitative and community-engaged.
+This means that I spend a good deal of time listening carefully to people’s experiences, recording interviews, making observations, and spending time at places like community centres, homes, meetings, even music performances.
+The approach comes down to building human relationships.
 More abstractly, I would say that my overarching goal is to facilitate social change and the improvement of conditions for human dignity.
 As a result, my work stretches well beyond the university campus.
-I am happiest in identifying myself as a writer, a community-based researcher, an advocate, and an activist.
-As a teacher, I hope I convey that passion to my students who may feel inspired to explore what sociology can be when it is applied to understanding people and their communities.